Rayeed-png/Rock-Paper-Scissors/README.md

-# Game of a Classic Game of Rock, Paper, Scissors
+# Game of a Classic Game of Rock, Paper, Scissors (Terminal)
 ## Rules
 - First to 5 points win
 - Rock beats Scissors